What is Viventium

 - Install & Setup - Follow the current public-ready install flow

-- Product Philosophy — Start with the "why"
+- Product Philosophy - Read the deeper "why"